Easy Yellow Rice Recipes

 “Super easy and turned out amazing!
 My family asked for seconds.
 Saving this one.”

-“This anytime recipe was absolutely loved — the flavorful really stands out.
+“This perfect pair recipe was family favorite — the flavorful really stands out.
 Thanks!”